Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 Now set your first picket on top of the spacer, level it plumb, and fasten it to the top rail with two nails or screws side by side.

-Then, ensure it is still plumb, and attach it to the bottom rail.
+Then, ensure it is still plumb and attach it to the bottom rail.
 Put two nails or screws through the picket or fence panel and into each railing.
 Finally, fasten the picket to the middle rail.

 Completing The Fence

-The 1″ width spacer is there for two reasons: it allows air to flow through the yard freely.
-And also, wood tends to swell and contract depending on the weather.
-If you don’t space the pickets apart, they can buckle.
+- It allows air to flow freely through the yard, and wood tends to swell and contract depending on the weather.

 Acclimation to the climate will allow you to keep the picket slats tight, avoid the spacing, and maintain more privacy.
-Continue nailing the pickets to the rails until you’re finished.

 To see the Top 5 – Best Battery-Powered Lawn Equipment on the Planet – Go to our Battery Powered Lawn Tools – Review, Including EGO, Greenworks, DeWalt, Makita Battery, WORX, and Black + Decker Powered Tools.

-Frequently Asked Questions: (FAQ)
+Frequently Asked Questions (FAQ)

-Q: How Much Does It Cost To Build A Privacy Fence?
+How Much Does It Cost To Build A Privacy Fence?

-1. Use our Fence Estimating Calculator above.
+- Use our Fence Estimating Calculator above.

 A) Using pre-manufactured Fence panels (or)

-Q: How Can I Build a Cheap DIY Privacy Fence?
+How Can I Build a Cheap DIY Privacy Fence?

 If you’re still unsure after reviewing this post, check your local area for fence builders or a handyman who builds fences – that you could work alongside to make your privacy fence!

-Q: How do I build a fence on Uneven Ground?
+How do I build a fence on Uneven Ground?

-A: If your yard has a lot of slope or undulation, that’s an easy problem to work around.
+If your yard has a lot of slope or undulation, that’s an easy problem to work around.

-On the uneven ground – lay a scrap piece of 2×4 or 2×6 lumber (about 4 ft long) on the ground directly below your pickets before you nail each one in place.
-Set each picket “directly on top of the scrap lumber,” and continue this method as you nail each picket in place.
+On uneven ground, lay a scrap piece of 2×4 or 2×6 lumber (about 4 feet long) directly below your pickets before you nail each one in place.

 The scrap 2×4 lays flat and follows the ground’s contour- so will your pickets.
 The height of each picket will also be set accordingly.